bfateen/NAMA/README.md

 ## The Wizard of Oz prototype

 The goal of this prototype is to simuate functionality manually first, to test the potential user experience before automating the functionality using code for the MVP.

+In the included sample, our startup analyzes and transforms documents.
+The user uploads a document, it is placed into a bucket and the administrator recieves a notification about the location of the uploaded file and the email of the user.
+Now they can simulate the action (reviewing a resume for example) and manually send back the information to the user.

 <img width="859" alt="wizardoz-prototype-architecture-diagram" src="https://github.com/user-attachments/assets/cadc9181-0e34-4d97-b820-7746d5b749f6">